 If you want to eat the healthiest type of a plant-based diet, eat all of your food in it’s raw, natural state.
 When it’s fresh and raw, more vitamins, minerals, and antioxidants are more abundant.

-Juicing fruits and vegetables has been shown to reduce the amount of fiber and nutrients received from them.
+Juicing fruits and vegetables reduces the amount of fiber and nutrients received from them, so it’s best to eat them whole.

 Subtracting meat altogether from the diet equation may not work for everyone, but limiting red meat can still help to lower your risk of heart disease and high blood pressure.